alepulver/my-thesis/python-workflow/README.md

 ## Case 3

+- Move the logic to a handler

+Storage was removed from workflow, as it's kept inside the steps and returned to the handler, which in turn passes it to the next steps.
+Control flow is managed from a handler function, and it's hard to follow because there is a single entry point.

+## Case 4

+- Use generators to pause and resume the handler

+Generators make the handler function easier to read and modify, as we can use if/while constructs as in normal code.
+This is because of the multiple entry points (one for each `yield` statement).

+## Case 5

+- Use coroutines (stackless) to avoid `yield from` in previous

+...

+## TODO

 - Add instructions on each step (use popup widgets for everything?)
 - pause/resume too?
 - Allow composing workflows, using them as states of another workflows

-Storage was removed from workflow, as it's kept inside the steps and returned to the handler, which in turn passes it to the next steps.

-...

-## Case 4

-- Use generators or macros for syntactic sugar

-...